Fig 1: SOW WITH IT’S PIGGLET

 2. Berkshire:

 It is characterised by its short and upturned nose.
-It is a medium sized animal, black in color with six white points, on the feet, nose and tail
+It is a medium sized animal, black in colour with six white points, on the feet, nose and tail

 3. Tamworth: